 A Charging analysis was performed for the Generating Facility given that the IC specified in its IR that they will charge from the grid.
 The Generating Facility will need to follow ISO market dispatch instructions.
 With the combination of ADNUs and congestion management identified in the discharging analysis, preliminary analysis determined there is no adverse impact from the project charging while following ISO market dispatch instructions, however high generation dispatch was needed to offset high charging from BESS projects.
 However, these high generation dispatch scenarios are higher than ISOs assumed generation dispatch for non-charging scenarios.
-As such a refined charging analysis will be performed as part of Phase II with low generation dispatch coupled with high charging conditions.
+As such a refined charging analysis will be performed as part of phase 2 with low generation dispatch coupled with high charging conditions.

-- 2. Non-ISO controlled Subtransmission System
+2. Non-ISO controlled Subtransmission System

-- a.
+a.
 Generation Export Analysis

-- i.
+i.
 Steady State Power Flow Analysis

-- 1. Thermal Overloads
+1. Thermal Overloads

-The subtransmission assessment indicates that the Generating Facility does not contribute to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
+The subtransmission assessment indicates that the Generating Facility contributes to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
 The details of the analysis with overload level information, and associated recommended mitigation, is provided in the corresponding Subtransmission Assessment Report.
 Provided below is a summary of this information.

 - I. Normal Conditions

-- No thermal overloads have been identified

 - II.
 Single Contingency

-- No thermal overloads have been identified
+- .

+- •

-- 2. Power Flow Non-Convergence
+2. Power Flow Non-Convergence